programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 Now that comments have been filtered, the next step is to generate a corpus object.
 The corpus object is a unique data structure used to create the [document feature matrix](https://quanteda.io/articles/quickstart.html#how-a-quanteda-corpus-works-1) (DFM) object, the data structure Wordfish accepts for modeling.
 In a Document Feature Matrix, the word "feature" refers to every "term" in a general sense, including any kind of term (stemmed words) or their attributes (parts of speech).

 [Quanteda](https://quanteda.io/) is a useful R package for managing and analyzing textual data.
 For documentation, visit their [docs and tutorials page](https://quanteda.org/quanteda/).
 Quanteda enables us to wrangle the YouTube comment data into a useful format for Wordfish.
+Quanteda is also the package that enables us [to run the WordFish algorithm](https://quanteda.io/reference/textmodel_wordfish.html).

 To set up `quanteda` for WordFish, we first need to set: